Over the past couple of weeks, we’ve had about a dozen conversations with people who are trying to learn a language but struggling for some reason.

 My mother has this weird ability to talk to anyone about anything, in any language in which she knows a few words, and for people to respond.
 Not with suspicion or confusion, but with happiness.

-She learned maybe a few hundred words of Chinese and pronounces them… not perfectly (no criticism, it’s hard, and she hasn’t lived in China like I did).
+She learned maybe a few hundred words of Chinese and pronounces them… not perfectly (no criticism, it’s hard, and she hasn’t lived in China as I did).
 I, on the other hand, speak Chinese really well, second only to my English.

 I know I need to practise it, and I do in safe situations: language learning partners online, extremely occasional dinners with friends where we make an effort to speak it.
 I still know I need to practise it more.